 Drinking and Eating at the music festival

-Being in the VIP area meant that I was treated some amazing French and Swiss food as well as drinks.
+Being in the VIP area meant that I was treated to some amazing French and Swiss food as well as drinks.
 I ate everything from cheese fondue, cured meats to food cooked in giant pans like a bbq.
-Then washing it down with a nice glass of wine and pre-mixed drinks.
+Then wash it down with a nice glass of wine and pre-mixed drinks.
 My husband, on the other hand, couldn’t get enough of the chocolate and desserts while enjoying it with a nice cold beer.

 Don’t worry though if you are not in the VIP section as every concert venue provides stalls that you can purchase food and drinks from.
 Nothing beats sipping a drink with the warmth of the sun on your face while enjoying listening to live music.
 As Rock the piste is taking an environmentally friendly approach, plastic glasses are available at the bars can be returned and used again (deposit applies).

 Please remember to drink sensibly, as you will be on the slopes and need to ski back.
 You also don’t want to put others at risk of being injured.

 You’ll need a valid ski pass in order to access the main concert venues, even if you are not skiing.
 There are various ticketing options available for Rock the Pistes Festival but the best bit is that it’s a part of your ski pass price.